-ASCENSION ST. JOHN HOSPITAL SCHOOL OF RADIOLOGIC TECHNOLOGY STUDENT HANDBOOK 2023-2024 Edited 2/29/24 DRA
+ASCENSION ST. JOHN HOSPITAL SCHOOL OF RADIOLOGIC TECHNOLOGY STUDENT HANDBOOK 2024-2025 revised 8/6/24

 Mission Statement

 The Mission of the Ascension St. John Hospital School of Radiologic Technology is to provide an economically affordable education in the field of Radiologic Technology.
 This education is for students who will benefit in becoming competent professionals through successful completion of required clinical and didactic courses and certification by the American Registry of Radiologic Technologists (ARRT).